 Unti will trace the process and achievement of such laws, with an emphasis on several paradigmatic examples from the American experience.

-Issues relating to animals used in laboratory testing will be tackled by Sun Deming, who is a member of the Ethics and Animal Welfare Committee of the International Council for Laboratory Animal Science (ICLAS).
-Sun Deming is also the chairman of the Laboratory Animal Welfare and Ethics Committee of the Chinese Association for Laboratory Animal Science and several other specialised committees.
+Issues relating to animals used in laboratory testing will be tackled by Deming Sun, who is a member of the Ethics and Animal Welfare Committee of the International Council for Laboratory Animal Science (ICLAS).
+Sun is also the chairman of the Laboratory Animal Welfare and Ethics Committee of the Chinese Association for Laboratory Animal Science and several other specialised committees.
 He will talk about ethic, animal welfare, national standards in Chinese laboratories, and breakthroughs in his field that have occurred in China.

 Gao Lihong from the Central China University of Economics and Law will also be at the Dalian symposium and will speak about the extent of protection for animals in laboratories under China’s existing laws and regulations and will examine options for future legal actions.